About the Flex Spending Account (FSA)

 Am I permitted to make election changes after the plan year begins?

-If you have a qualifying life event, you may be able to make a change to your FSA election by submitting a change in status application.
-Please refer to the respective benefit sections for specific information on qualifying live events; HCSA, DCAA, Adoption.
+If you have a qualifying life event, you may be able to make a change to your FSA election by submitting a qualified life event.
+Please refer to the respective benefit sections for specific information on qualifying live events; HCSA, DCAA, Adoption

 Submit your qualified life event online at Bentek, the FSA enrollment system for TASC.